 Elementary school-age children visit the Escalante Center between 3:30 and 6 p.m.
 Monday through Friday for an informal "after-school program".
 A variety of activities including sports, crafts and more are offered.
 Volunteers interact with kids in a friendly positive manner, leading or joining in activities.
 One shift per week for at least a month is required.
 Contact Jennifer Gall at 480-350-5805.

-If you are interested in bringing the fun of basketball to City of Tempe Special Olympics athletes, please contact Josh Bell at 480-858-2469 or e-mail at email@example.com for more information.
+If you are interested in bringing the fun of sports to City of Tempe Special Olympics athletes, please contact Josh Bell at 480-858-2469 or e-mail at firstname.lastname@example.org for more information.

 FOR THOSE 50+